A temperature inversion at the summit

 Temperature

-The temperature is usually at least 7°C or 8°C colder at the summit than at the foot of the mountain,* and at most times of year the wind chill will increase this difference, sometimes considerably.
+The temperature is usually the best part of 10°C colder at the summit than at the foot of the mountain,* and at most times of year the wind chill will increase this difference, sometimes considerably.

 During the spring and autumn the weather can often reflect the seasons on either side – sometimes summery, sometimes wintry.